-You may qualify for sales charge discounts on purchases of Class U-2 Shares of the Fund.
-More information about these and other discounts is available in the "Plan of Distribution" section on page 99 of this prospectus or from your financial intermediary.
+You may qualify for sales charge discounts on purchases of Class L Shares of the Fund.
+More information about these and other discounts is available in the "Plan of Distribution" section on page 99 of this prospectus, Appendix A to this prospectus ("Additional Information about Sales Charge Waivers and Discounts") or from your financial intermediary.